dominicfarr/minima_guides/minima_ec2/step6/index.md

 `https://ec2-35-170-202-212.compute-1.amazonaws.com:8003/`

-After accepting the certificate warning—due to the MDS site has a self signed certificate—you will see the MDS Hub login page.
+After accepting the certificate warning—due to the MDS site have a self signed certificate—you will see the MDS Hub login page.

 This access is allowed only from your machine.
 When you configured your EC2 and added the second security group rule.